hexlo/terraria-server-docker/README.md

 ##### Important!
-if you want the server to start automatically, you need to provide a world path by defining the environment variable `world` as shown bellow.
+If you want the server to start automatically, you need to provide a world path by defining the environment variable `world` as shown bellow.

-### docker-compose.yml exemple:
+### docker-compose.yml exemple for Vanilla Server:
 ```
 version: '3'
 services: